This post contains affiliate links. We may earn compensation when you click on the links at no additional cost to you.

 With any business, you need to be flexible and quick to adapt to changes.
 When the economy was low I rebranded from No Excuse Budget to Full Price?
 Never! because I saw that my readers wanted amazing products and experiences, but didn’t want to pay full price.
 When the economy started to rebound, It’s a Lovely Life! was a better fit for my audience, so I rebranded again.
 Being able and willing to adapt has been a big part of my blogging success.

 To never stop learning.

-I have purchased unknown numbers of courses over the years, listened to thousands of hours of podcasts, watched years of videos, attended countless conferences and been hired and invited to speak at numbers of events.
+I have purchased unknown numbers of courses over the years, listened to thousands of hours of podcasts, watched years of videos, attended countless conferences, and been hired and invited to speak at a number of events.
 I plan to never stop learning.

 To never give up.